joeyday/glideguide.blog/_posts/2025-02-17-glidequery-perks-part-3.md

 A less obvious but very powerful feature of this pure functional architecture is object re-use.
 Since the intermediate objects are never mutated, if we do decide to save one by assigning it to a variable, we can go back and re-use it later.

 Let's say we want to send an e-mail to everyone in our department who got an above average score on the most recent customer satisfaction survey.
 In order to do that, we first need to know what the average is.
-For simplicity, let's assume we've already calculated each team member's score and stored it in a custom field on the Users \[sys_user] table.
+For simplicity, let's assume we've already calculated each team member's score and stored it in a custom field on the User \[`sys_user`] table.

 Without GlideQuery, the best way to do this is with GlideAggregate to get the average and then GlideRecord to loop through the users and send the e-mails.